-The NHS and Health Visitors recommend you do some sort of tummy time with baby from week 1.
+The NHS and Health Visitors recommend you do undertake tummy time activities with baby from week 1.
 I can guarantee if you put your baby down on the floor on his belly at one week old, he is just gonna face plant the carpet and who on earth is going to a) enjoy that and b) want to do it ever again?
 This is where you need to be clever!

 Related Post: How to Get Baby into A Really Good Naptime Routine